bogoli/-folio/_posts/2018-08-29-announcing-jupyter-in-triangle.markdown

 ### Where can I register to attend?

-If you are interested in attending the Jupyter in the Triangle event, you can purchase your ticket by visiting our (EventBrite page).
+If you are interested in attending the Jupyter in the Triangle event, you can purchase your ticket by visiting our [EventBrite page](https://www.eventbrite.com/e/jupyter-day-in-the-triangle-tickets-48813059174).

 ### How can I be a part of it?